rotimiakinrinde/Employee-Performance-and-Attrition-Analysis/README.md

 ![Sales department](https://github.com/user-attachments/assets/97e2c9e9-c58a-4e43-8a44-8320db64450e)

-72.7% of employees are male (1,069 employees), while 27.3% are female (401 employees).
+The analysis identifies, 72.7% of employees are male (1,069 employees), while 27.3% are female (401 employees).
 This highlights a gender imbalance.
 The majority of employees (51%) are aged 30-39 (749 employees), while only 7 employees are aged 60 and above.
 Employees aged 20-29 make up 25% of the workforce.
-The most represented age group is 30-39, while the least represented is 60+.
+The analysis further shows that the most represented age group is 30-39, while the least represented is 60+.
 This suggests opportunities for intergenerational knowledge-sharing and mentorship programs.
 ![Age group of highest and lowest employee](https://github.com/user-attachments/assets/49fa1645-6f55-478a-8dc2-00268d3f68ac)

 ### Diagnostic Analytics